lukemetz/lukemetz.github.io/_posts/2022-1-16-difficulty-of-extrapolation-nn-scaling.markdown

 As we increase model size, the optimal learning rate shrinks.
 We can also see that if we simply train with a smaller learning rate, we would come close to our originally predicted performance at a given model size.
 We could even model the relationship between the optimal learning rate and model size then use this model to come up with yet another prediction.
-The plot of optimal learning rate vs hidden size (d) appears linear so incorporating this wouldn't be much trouble.
+The plot of optimal learning rate vs hidden size (d) appears to be a power law (linear on log-log) so incorporating this wouldn't be much trouble.

 Even with this correction, how do we know we are not tricking ourselves again with some other hyperparameter which will wreak havoc in the next order of magnitude of hidden size?
 Learning rate seems to be important, but what about learning rate schedules?